IBM/aspera-connect-sdk-js/.github/CONTRIBUTING.md

 We value all of our community members, and thus want to foster a positive contributing environment.
 Please take a look at our [code of conduct](./CODE_OF_CONDUCT.md) before beginning any work.

+## Who can contribute?

+Anyone!
+The one and only requirement is you'll need a [public GitHub account](https://github.com/join), as all our assets live on GitHub.

+- **Bug Reports:** Found an issue?
+Feel free to [open a bug report](https://github.com/IBM/aspera-connect-sdk-js/issues) to notify us of a potential issue, but please include as much detailed information as possible, such as the version of the Aspera Connect SDK, configuration options, browser version, etc.
+- **Development:** If coding is your thing, you can help us by contributing bug fixes or new features.
+- **Documentation:** Our documentation is just as important as the code itself, and anyone is welcome contribute to our documentation to make sure it stays correct and up-to-date.

 ## Prerequisites

 Before contributing, check out the [README](../README.md#prerequisites) to make sure you have the necessary tools installed.